watergis/mapbox-gl-legend/README.md

 This module is using source code of [orangemug/legend-symbol](https://github.com/orangemug/legend-symbol).
 I just adopted this library to normal Mapbox GL Plugin.
 Thanks so much to develop this library!

+## for Maplibre GL JS users

+Please consider to use [maplibre-gl-legend](https://github.com/watergis/maplibre-gl-legend) for Maplibre GL JS.

 ## Installation:

 ```bash